iloveicedgreentea/GoWatchIt/readme.md

         "triggerAspectRatioChangeOnEvent": true,
         "triggerLightsOnEvent": true,
         "triggerAvrMasterVolumeChangeOnEvent": true,
         // optional if using HDMI sync.
-The name of the remote entities "envyRemoteName": "envy",
+The name of the remote entities.
+You only need ONE "envyRemoteName": "envy",
         "jvcRemoteName": "nz7",
-        "binarySensorName": "none"
+        "binarySensorName": "some_sensor",
+        // names of scripts which call remote.xyz or play/pause/stop your player of choice if not using Plex "playScriptName": "",
+        "pauseScriptName": "",
+        "stopScriptName": ""
     },
     // all communication to HA is done via MQTT.
 Set up automations to run scripts "mqtt": {